Harshitshrivas/job-ui-design-react/README.md

-# 🎯 React Props Job UI
+# 🎯 Job UI Design - React

 A simple and clean React project created while learning **props**.
 It displays job openings from top tech companies with a modern card-based UI design.